Skeleton Canyon: Geronimo's surrender

-Geronimo's final surrender to General Nelson A Miles on September 4, 1886, occurred at the western edge of this canyon.
-As the surrender site is now on private property, commemorative monument has been erected to the northwest along SR 80, where it intersects with Skeleton Canyon Road in Arizona, at geographic coordinates 31°41′28″N 109°07′56″W. The mouth of the canyon lies about 9.5 mi to the southeast just west of the Arizona – New Mexico line.
+Geronimo's final surrender to General Nelson A. Miles on September 4, 1886, occurred at the western edge of the canyon.
+As the surrender site is now on private property, a commemorative monument has been erected to the northwest along SR 80, where it intersects with Skeleton Canyon Road in Arizona, at geographic coordinates 31°41′28″N 109°07′56″W. The mouth of the canyon lies about 9.5 mi to the southeast just west of the Arizona – New Mexico line.

 Murders and shootouts

-On November 4, 1889, Judson "Comanche" White was found dead in Skeleton Canyon after being killed by person or persons unknown; all his possession had been stolen as well.
+On November 4, 1889, Judson "Comanche" White was found dead in Skeleton Canyon after being killed by person or persons unknown; all his possessions had been stolen as well.

-On August 12, 1896, a shoot-out between the Christian gang and a posse resulted in the Skeleton Canyon shootout.
+On August 12, 1896, the Skeleton Canyon shootout occurred between members of the High Fives Gang and a posse of lawmen.
+The gang, led by Black Jack Christian, had recently split up after a failed bank robbery in Nogales, Arizona, and were being pursued by lawmen.
+During the gunfight at the entrance of Skeleton Canyon, one posse member, Frank Robson, was killed, and several others were wounded, but the outlaws managed to fight off their pursuers and escape into New Mexico Territory.
+Despite continued pursuit by law enforcement and the U.S. Army in the Peloncillo Mountains, the gang remained at large for months.